xiiiz/CSCL-DTI/README.md

   organization={IEEE}
 }

-<h1>Citation</h1>
+##Citation##

-If you use the code of DeepGS, please cite the below:
+If you use the code of CSCL-DTI, please cite the below:

-> @inproceedings{lin2020deepgs,
+> @inproceedings{lin2024cscl-dti,
-title ={DeepGS: Deep Representation Learning of Graphs and Sequences for Drug-Target Binding Affinity Prediction},
+title ={CSCL-DTI: predicting drug-target interaction through cross-view and self-supervised contrastive learning},
-author ={Lin, Xuan and Zhao, Kaiqi and Xiao, Tong and Quan, Zhe and Wang, Zhi-Jie and Yu, Philip S},
+author ={Lin, Xuan and Zhang, Xi and Yu, Zu-Guo and Long, Yahui and Zeng, Xiangxiang and Yu, Philip S},
-booktitle ={24th European Conference on Artificial Intelligence (ECAI)},
+booktitle ={2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)},
-pages ={1--8},
-year ={2020}
+year ={2024}
 }